Quickstart: Use Search explorer to run queries in the portal

 Both $filter and $orderby expressions are OData constructions.
 For more information, see Filter OData syntax.

 Results are returned as verbose JSON documents so that you can view document construction and content, in entirety.
-You can use query expressions, shown in the examples, to limit which fields are returned.
+The $select parameter in a query expression can limit which fields are returned.